-Gatsby is based on React, so it was an obvious choice for us, as we use React on a daily basis.
-Gatsby is advertised as "Fast in every way that matters" and we wanted to check if that is the case.
-In theory, it should be because Gatsby comes in a package with many great solutions: it has built-in lazy loading and can display images matching our current screen, so we won't download huge images for mobile viewport.
+Gatsby is based on React, so it was an obvious choice for us, as we use React daily.
+Gatsby is advertised as "Fast in every way that matters", and we wanted to check if that is the case.
+In theory, it should be because Gatsby comes in a package with many great solutions.
+It has built-in lazy loading and can display images matching our current screen so that we won't download huge images for the mobile viewport.
 It also works with any CMS we would choose.

-Given that we wanted a solution which will be swift, for both development and usage, will be flexible and customisable, actively maintained and supported and will be easy for our clients to use, we’ve decided to choose Gatsby and Strapi.
+Given that we wanted a solution that will be swift, for both development and usage, will be flexible and customizable, actively maintained and supported and will be easy for our clients to use, we’ve decided to choose Gatsby and Strapi.

-Lately, we have been working on one of our internal projects and we wanted to build a landing page for it.
+Lately, we have been working on one of our internal projects, and we wanted to build a landing page for it.
 We decided that it was a great chance to try out Gatsby and Strapi.
-Both of these technologies met our criteria, because we wanted something that will be swift for both development and production, and all of the content can be editable by non-developers.
+Both of these technologies met our criteria because we wanted something that will be swift for both the product development and production and all of the content can be editable by non-developers.